Arthur Kade

 Arthur Kade (né Kadyshes) is an American former financial adviser, actor, and television personality.

 Biography

-Raised by his grandmother in Northeast Philadelphia, Kade attended college at Temple University.
+Raised by his grandmother in Northeast Philadelphia, Kade attended Temple University.
 Upon graduation, he began a career as a financial adviser with American Express Financial Advisers.
-In early 2009, he embarked on what he calls "The Journey", the pursuit of his lifelong dream of becoming an actor and model.
+In early 2009, he embarked on what he calls "The Journey", a pursuit of his lifelong dream to become an actor and model.

-Kade appeared as an extra in one scene on Gossip Girl and on television, radio, in blogs and newspapers, as well as in an article in Philadelphia Magazine.
+Kade appeared as an extra in Gossip Girl and has been featured on television, radio, in blogs and newspapers, including a profile in Philadelphia Magazine.

-He appeared in an episode of the Showtime series La La Land in which the Borat-like host Marc Wootton, hoping for "a master class in self-confidence", interviews Kade while pretending to be a London cabbie wanting to become an actor.
+He also appeared in an episode of the Showtime series La La Land, in which the Borat-like host Marc Wootton, hoping for "a master class in self-confidence", interviewed Kade while pretending to be a London cabbie wanting to become an actor.

-Critics have argued that Kade's desire is simply to become famous at whatever cost.
-He has been criticized for engaging in self-promotion, which has resulted in media coverage.